limaniner420/TickerAnalysis/README.md

 ## Fetching Data

   Set the API token by renaming `config_template.cfg` to `config.cfg`, and replace the field `token_IEX_prod` with a valid token from IEX Cloud.
 Note that it must be a non-sandbox mode token for the program to properly function.
+We have provided a fresh config.cfg with a temperary token to be used to the marking of this project.

   In the directory, use command `python .\Fetch.py` to fetch data required from IEX Cloud.
 Follow the prompts as shown.